Job Opportunities

-We encourage you to contact us if you are interested in working with us, even if we don’t currently have a position available.
-Depending on our enrolments, staff returning to Germany or going on parental leave, we often need additional staff to call upon.
+We are regularly recruiting both permanent part time and casual staff!
+Check out our current vacancies, or contact us if you are interested in working with us, even if we don’t currently have a position available.
+Depending on our enrolments, staff returning to Germany or going on sick/parental leave, we often need additional staff to call upon.

 We are always pleased to hear from German-speaking teachers who would like to go on our relief teaching list as well.
 This is a great way to work towards getting permanent work at the German Australian Playschool.